 The Clinical Pharmacy Practice Programme is designed principally for distance learning.
 We provide mainly online distance learning materials so that you can study where and when it is most convenient for you.
 Our methods of delivery allow us to revise and update the course quickly to meet your changing needs as a pharmacist.

 The Clinical Pharmacy Practice Programme is fully supported by a team of experienced, friendly and approachable academic, administrative and technical staff based at Keele.
 The Programme is also supported by our network of experienced, practising hospital and primary care pharmacists who fulfil the roles of clinical co-ordinators and tutors.
 You’re not on your own!
 And, don’t forget the network of other pharmacists on the course whom you can contact.
-You will require the equivalent of 1-2 days (approximately 10-15 hours) each week to complete your course.
+The equivalent of 100 hours of study per 10 credits will be required to complete your course.
 Remember that the online nature of our course materials and the fact that a good proportion of the assessed work focuses on your daily practice, means that you can integrate study and work.

 Assessment is entirely by coursework for the Certificate, Diploma and MSc courses.
 A variety of assessment methods are used.

 All of the modules contain Practice Based Assignments that will assess your knowledge, problem solving skills, and data interpretation skills in relation to application of knowledge to practice, patient care and medicines management.
 Case Presentations assess your ability to critically appraise the literature and relate published theory to everyday practice.

 An Audit Project, Practice Based Assignments, Quality Improvement Project, Project Protocol development and the Researching Professional Practice Report assess 'thinking' and practical skills, and your ability to plan, conduct and report on an investigation.
 They also assess your ability to critically appraise the literature and relate published theory to everyday practice.